2023

 Pre-conference workshops & DECO Retreat

-Pre-conference workshops will take place Wednesday, June 21st from 9am-12pm and were available at an additional fee of $149 each.
+Pre-conference workshops will take place Wednesday, June 26th from 9am-12pm and were available at an additional fee of $199 each.
 ‘Pre-conference workshops’ are different from ‘conference sessions’ in that ‘workshops’ are longer (3hrs), require a separate registration at an additional fee and are limited in the number of attendees to allow for more hands-on instruction and interaction.
 Pre-conference workshops are not archived.
+Pre-conference workshops are scheduled to be available for registration by March 7, 2024.

 (Please note: Registration for the OTC conference is not required to attend the pre-conference workshops or the DECO Retreat.)